dortegadelv/HaplotypeDFEStandingVariation/README_DFEUK10K.txt

 ## Concatenate results and get posterior distribution
 bash ConcatenateMismatchStatisticAndLDistances.sh

+## Do simulations using the point estimates from the posterior distribution of the demographic parameters
+SGE_TASK_ID=1
+bash ReplicationOfBestABCParameters.sh
+# Run the past script using SGE_TASK_ID values from 1-100

+## Get an average estimate of the difference in L values between the replicates of simulated data and the UK10K data
+perl CalculateMismatchStatisticSimsReplicates.pl

 #### Forward in time simulations

 Check README_ForwardSims.txt and README_FoIS.txt for information on how we did the forward-in-time allele frequency simulations shown in Figure 10